alaamer12/c4f/README.md

 A sophisticated Git commit message generator that uses AI to create meaningful, conventional commit messages based on your code changes.

+> **Note:** While the GitHub repository is named `c4f`, the package is published on PyPI as `commit-for-free` since the name `c4f` was already taken.
+All installation commands should use `commit-for-free` as the package name.

 ![Simple GIF showcase an introduction about C4f](https://raw.githubusercontent.com/alaamer12/c4f/main/assets/intro.gif "Intro Animation")

 <div>